Beyond spice to medicine, culture, & more

 Turmeric’s versatility also extends to floriculture, where certain species are cherished as cut flowers.
 This unique genus, Curcuma, with its varied applications in religion, medicine, aromatherapy, cosmetics, dye, and floriculture, is now poised for a revolution with the Turmeric Board at the helm.

-Recent scientific interest has uncovered the biomedical potential of turmeric, particularly its key compound, mainly due to curcuminoids and turmerin.
-These molecules have anti-inflammatory, antimicrobial, anti-rheumatic, and even anticancer properties.

-Dr B Sasikumar, Former principal scientist and Head, Crop Improvement & Biotech Division, ICAR-Indian Institute of Spices Research, Kozhikode
+Former principal scientist and head, Crop Improvement & Biotech Division, ICAR-Indian Institute of Spices Research, Kozhikode